 Publications and Presentations

-- "Advanced Claim Drafting Issues," Practicing Law Institute's Patent Prosecution Seminar, September 2015.
+- "Advanced Claim Drafting Issues," PLI's Patent Prosecution Seminar, September 2015.

-- "Claim drafting for Biotechnology Patent Applications," Practicing Law Institute Advanced Patent Prosecution Workshop, September 2014.
+- "Claim Drafting for Biotechnology Patent Applications," PLI's Advanced Patent Prosecution Workshop, September 2014.

 - "Written Description and Biotech Patents," Pharmaceutical Litigation Reporter 24 (7): 12-16, September 2008.